dmytrostriletskyi/diagrams-as-code/README.md

 </details>

 There is also a type named `group`.
 It is not a specific resource, it is rather a group **of** resources.
-It is needed for other resource to be able to have a relationship to all group's resources at once.
-Each group's resource can can separate relationships as well:
+It is needed for other resources to be able to have a relationship with all group's resources at once.
+Each group's resource can have separate relationships as well:

 ```yaml